-Recognition visual acuity testing, which involves identifying optotypes and the names for letters, numbers, or symbols, is preferred for assessment of visual acuity to detect amblyopia.
+Recognition visual acuity testing, which involves identifying optotypes and consisting of letters, numbers, or symbols, is preferred for assessment of visual acuity to detect amblyopia.
 The optotypes may be presented on a wall chart, computer screen, or hand-held card.
 Visual acuity is routinely tested at distance (10 to 20 feet or 3 to 6 meters) and at near (14 to 16 inches or 35 to 40 centimeters).
 Visual acuity testing conditions should be standardized so that results obtained over a series of visits can be readily compared.
-High-contrast charts with black optotypes on a white background should be used for standard visual acuity testing.117
+High-contrast charts with black optotypes on a white background should be used for standard visual acuity testing.^{140, 206}

-A child's performance on a visual acuity test will be dependent on the choice of chart and the examiner's skills, rapport with the child, and the child's level of cooperation.
+A child's performance on a visual acuity test will depend on the choice of chart and the examiner's skills and rapport with the child, and on the child's level of cooperation.
 To reduce errors, the environment should be quiet and free of distraction.
 Younger children may benefit from a pretest on optotypes presented at near, either at the start of testing or in a separate session.
 Before monocular testing, the examiner should ensure that the child is able to perform the test reliably.
-Allowing children to match optotypes on the chart to those found on a hand-held card will enhance performance, especially in young, shy, or cognitively impaired children.
-Visual acuity testing of children with special needs can provide quantitative information about visual impairment and reduce concerns of parents/caregivers about the child's vision.164 A shorter testing distance or flip chart can also facilitate testing in younger children.115
+Allowing children to match optotypes on the chart to those found on a hand-held card will enhance performance, especially in young, shy, or children with cognitive impairments.
+Visual acuity testing of children with special needs can provide quantitative information about visual impairment and reduce concerns of parents/caregivers about the child's vision.206 A shorter testing distance or flip chart can also facilitate testing in younger children.138

 Visual acuity testing should be performed monocularly and with best refractive correction in place.
 Ideally, the fellow eye should be covered with an adhesive patch or tape.
 If such occlusion is not available or not tolerated by the child, care must be taken to prevent the child from peeking and using the "covered" eye.
 Sometimes the child will not allow any monocular occlusion, in which case binocular visual acuity should be measured.
-Monocular visual acuity testing for patients with nystagmus or latent nystagmus requires special techniques such as blurring the fellow eye with plus lenses or using a translucent occluder rather than an opaque one.
+Monocular visual acuity testing for patients with nystagmus or latent nystagmus requires special techniques such as blurring the fellow eye with high plus lenses or using a translucent occluder rather than an opaque one.
 Binocular visual acuity testing can also be performed on these patients to gain additional information about typical visual performance.

-The choice and arrangement of optotypes on an eye chart can significantly affect the visual acuity score obtained.165-167 Optotypes should be clear, standardized, and of similar characteristics, and they should not reflect a cultural bias.117 LEA SYMBOLS® (Good-Lite Co., Elgin, IL), a set of four symbol optotypes developed for use with young children, are useful because each optotype blurs similarly as the child is presented with smaller symbols, increasing the reliability that individual symbols will be identified.^{5, 165} Another method for testing the young child involves using a chart containing only the letters H, O, T, and V.^{165, 168} Because the LEA SYMBOLS Chart and the HOTV Chart include only four possible responses, these charts facilitate testing of younger children.
-Children who cannot name the symbols on the LEA SYMBOLS chart or the letters on the HOTV Chart may be able to match them using a hand-held card or by stepping on the four individual cards.
+An age-appropriate and consistent testing strategy on every examination is essential.
+The choice and arrangement of optotypes can significantly affect the visual acuity score obtained.207-209 Optotypes should be clear, standardized, and of similar characteristics, and they should not reflect a cultural bias.140 LEA SYMBOLS® (Good-Lite Co., Elgin, IL), a set of four symbols developed for use with young children, are useful because each optotype blurs similarly as the child is presented with smaller symbols, increasing the reliability of the test.^{10, 207} Another method for testing young children involves using a design containing only the letters H, O, T, and V.^{207, 210} Because the LEA SYMBOLS and the HOTV optotypes include only four possible responses, these acuity tests are easier for younger children.
+Children who cannot name the LEA SYMBOLS or HOTV letters may be able to match them using a hand-held card.
 For older children, Sloan letters are preferred.
-Snellen letter charts are less desirable because the individual letters are not of equal legibility and the spacing of the letters does not always meet World Health Organization standards.